apmaud/Active-Directory-Project/README.md

 Atomic Red Team was downloaded onto the target machine as a way to generate more telemetry.
 Invoke-AtomicTest T1136.001 (account-creation related) and T1059.001 (powershell-related), to generate some more data to look at on Splunk.
-Here we can see that it indeed generates logs for us to analyze and look at, originating from
+Here we can see that it indeed generates logs for us to analyze and look at, originating from the target machine and the ART tests.